 - 2. The Trust should also ensure that other remedial measures stated in its response to the Commissioner's enquiries are fully implemented as soon as possible.
-Including, administration and secretarial staff repeating Data Security and Protection training, - 3.
-In order to ensure compliance with Article 5 (1)(f), the Trust should ensure that all staff who may deal with correspondence, are trained in a process to ensure that full and proper checks of patient details are made against the NHS Spine to prevent reoccurrence of further incidents. - 4.
+Including, administration and secretarial staff repeating Data Security and Protection training, - In order to ensure compliance with Article 5 (1)(f), the Trust should - in a process to ensure that full and proper checks of patient details are made against the NHS Spine to prevent reoccurrence of further incidents. - 4.
 In order to ensure compliance with Article 5 (1)(d), the Trust should ensure that the e-Camis system is regularly updated and checked against the NHS Spine to reflect accurate patient information.